justingracie/Project3_Virtual_Gallery/README.md

 ### Next Steps

 My future plans for this site are to update either on a monthly or quarterly basis.
 Updates would include new artist exhibits, updated styling to reflect the asthetic of the updated exhibits, and new features TBD.
 I also plan to share this project with the Art institute of Chicago so I can share what I've done with their API.

 ### Contribution Guidelines

 If you run into any bugs please feel free to submit and issue on this github page.
-If you'd like to submit any updates feel free to fork clone and submit a pull request and I can review your code!
+If you'd like to submit any updates feel free to fork clone and submit a pull request so I can review your code!

 ## References